 If you want to bake them, set your oven to 450 degrees and leave them in for 10 minutes or until golden (perhaps giving a quick spray of pan spray to the outside, to help them crisp up).

-These can be served with sour cream, but I will say that the best dip for these are Amy’s cilantro cream sauce.
-Blend 8oz cream cheese, 1 TBSP sour cream, 1 can tomatillo salsa, 1 TSP ground pepper, 2 TSP garlic powder, 1/2 TSP cumin, 1 bunch cilantro & 1 TBSP lime juice.
+These can be served with sour cream, but I will say that the best dip for these are Amy's cilantro cream sauce.
+Blend 8oz cream cheese, 1 tablespoon sour cream, 1 can tomatillo salsa, 1 teaspoon ground pepper, 2 teaspoon garlic powder, ½ teaspoon cumin, 1 bunch cilantro & 1 tablespoon lime juice.